barronbytes/Learning-to-Code/Data-Structures-and-Algorithms/algos-array.md

 ## Bubble Sort: O(n²)

-This algorithm sorts a list in place by repeatedly comparing and swapping adjacent elements.
+This is an **in-place** algorithm that sorts a list in place by repeatedly comparing and swapping adjacent elements.
 Each full pass through the list pushes the largest remaining unsorted element to its correct position at the end--this is the “bubble up” effect.
 After each pass, the range of comparisons shrinks by one since the end portion becomes sorted.
 The process continues until a full pass completes with no swaps, meaning the list is fully sorted.

 <img src="assets/algos-arr-bubble-sort-how.PNG" alt="Bubble Sort Math" width="20%">